 +44 (0)20 7306 email@example.com

 Ben’s practice encompasses all aspects of real property and landlord and tenant related litigation and advice.
-He is regularly instructed on disputes in the County Court, High Court and the Tribunals.
+He is regularly instructed on disputes in the County Court, Senior Courts

 Recent cases include:

-- Successfully obtaining an injunction against manning agents of a residential building, who were withholding records and funds from the right to manage company.
+- Successfully obtaining an injunction against managing agents of a residential building, who were withholding records and funds from the right to manage company.

 - Acting for owners of the Manchester Ship Canal in their claim against United Utilities for trespass in respect of numerous outfalls discharging treated and untreated sewage into the water (led by Michael Barnes QC and Janet Bignell QC): The Manchester Ship Canal Company Limited v United Utilities Water Limited EWHC 259 (Ch).

 - Acting for a famous chef against the landlord of one of his restaurants, who claimed he was entitled to a personal guarantee from the chef.
 The chef argued that the personal guarantee was not executed either by him, or with his authority (led by Jonathan Seitler QC): Gordon Ramsay v Love EWHC 65 (Ch).

 - Appearing in the Court of Appeal in a case concerning the time limits within which to make an application to register land as a town or village green (led by Jonathan Karas QC): R (Church Commissioners for England) v Hampshire CC EWCA Civ 634.